Dr. Alien: Plot

-At home Wesley's parents and brother start to see changes in him; he becomes more confident and assured, which allows him to get closer to Leeanne.
+At home, Wesley's family start to notice changes; Wesley becomes more confident and assured, which allows him to get closer to Leeanne.
 After the experiment, however, there is a tendency for the stalk to emerge at the most inconvenient times, usually when there are women around.
-This leads to several sexual encounters with them, notably with a former bully's girlfriend and the gym teacher Miss Buckmeister (Edy Williams).
-Each time these encounters happen, Wesley is left with amnesia, and he starts to suspect Ms. Xenobia has given him something more than a vitamin supplement.
-Challenging Ms. Xenobia on the experiments, he is injected again with the serum by Drax and again has sex with Ms. Xenobia.
+This leads to several sexual encounters with them, notably with a former bully's girlfriend and the gym teacher Miss Buckmeister.
+Each time these encounters happen, Wesley is left with amnesia, and he starts to suspect Xenobia has given him something more than a vitamin supplement.
+Challenging Xenobia on the experiments, he is again injected with the serum and has sex with Xenobia.

 Away from school, Wesley becomes the singer of a heavy metal band called the Sex Mutants (prior to this, he played classical piano).
 He also goes on a date with Leanne, although it is interrupted by the stalk which leads Leanne to become passionate with him before "waking up" and accusing Wesley of trying to take things too fast.
-Wesley protests his innocence later on and invites her to a gig that the Sex Mutants are playing.
+Later, Wesley protests his innocence and invites her to a Sex Mutants gig.

-The Sex Mutants play their gig, along with support from the Poon Tangs (an all-girl group featuring Ginger Lynn Allen, Linnea Quigley & Laura Albert).
+The Sex Mutants play, with support from the Poon Tangs (an all-girl group featuring Ginger Lynn Allen, Linnea Quigley & Laura Albert).
 After the show has finished, Wesley is backstage with the Poon Tangs when Leanne arrives.
 Shocked that Wesley appears to be flirting with the girls, she runs off and Wesley follows her.
-Outside the venue, Wesley encounters Ms. Xenobia, who is wearing a silver spacesuit.
-Ms. Xenobia informs Wesley that she and Drax are aliens from the planet Alterion who had been experimenting on him to help their race, as the males of their species lost the ability to procreate and Ms. Xenobia was tasked with finding a cure.
-With humans having a similar biology to her species, she and Drax landed on Earth (inadvertently causing the demise of Dr. Ackerman) and began their experiments with Wesley.
-When a skeptical Wesley does not believe this, Ms. Xenobia then proceeds to peel off her face, revealing that she is a blue-skinned alien with a large head rather than a sexy woman.
-This causes Wesley to panic, throw Ms. Xenobia into a garbage can, and flee.
+Outside the venue, Wesley encounters Xenobia, who is wearing a silver spacesuit.
+Xenobia informs Wesley that she and Drax are aliens from the planet Alterion who had been experimenting on him to help their race, as the males of their species lost the ability to procreate and Xenobia was tasked with finding a cure.
+With humans having a similar biology to her species, she and Drax landed on Earth (inadvertently causing Ackerman's demise) and began their experiments with Wesley.
+When a skeptical Wesley does not believe this, Xenobia then proceeds to peel off her face, revealing that she is in fact a blue-skinned alien with a large head.
+Wesley panics, throws Xenobia into a garbage can, and flees.

-Wesley returns to the school (encountering Drax) where he blows up the biology lab, destroying Ms. Xenobia's serum.
-Meanwhile, Ms. Xenobia starts to shoot up the music venue with a ray gun.
-Wesley arrives with the last batch of serum and threatens to drop it unless Ms. Xenobia stops her violent spree.
-When Ms. Xenobia refuses, Wesley destroys the serum, shocking her enough that she stops shooting.
+Wesley returns to the school (encountering Drax) where he blows up the biology lab, destroying Xenobia's serum.
+Meanwhile, Xenobia starts to shoot up the music venue with a ray gun.
+Wesley arrives with the last batch of serum and threatens to drop it unless Xenobia stops her violent spree.
+When Xenobia refuses, Wesley destroys the serum, shocking her enough that her rampage ends.